 If you don’t already have a budget, I can’t stress enough just how important this step is.
 Knowing how much you take in, how much you pay in bills and essentials each month, and how much you should save is key to getting your finances in order.

-Every Sunday, you should review your current budget by combing through your bank account or with the help of a budgeting template or a tool like Mint.
 If you’re following the 50/30/20 budget, for instance, pay attention to how much you’ve spent on bills, how much on essentials, and how much you saved.
 Do the numbers fit your budgeting plan or do you need to readjust?

 Taking a close look at whether or not you’re staying on budget each week can help you avoid overspending and celebrate small victories.